 The practice had carried out a range of risk assessments and implemented policies and protocols with a view to keeping staff and patients safe.
-For example, risk assessments had been carried for fire safety, the safe use of X-ray equipment, infection control, and disposal of waste.
+For example, risk assessments had been carried for fire safety, the safe use of X-ray equipment, infection control, autoclaves, eye injury, sharp injuries, manual handling and slip, trips and falls.
+We were shown a practice schedule for reviewing policies to ensure these were kept up to date.
+All the policies we looked at were up to date as listed in the schedule.

 The staff we spoke with could demonstrate that they followed up any issues identified during audits as a method for minimising risks.